ovonpape/esphome_universal-remote/setup.md

 After flashing and starting the device, open the ESPHome logs:
 #### ESPHome CLI
 - open a terminal in the esphome folder
-- run ` esphome logs .\universalremote.yaml`
+- run `esphome logs .\universalremote.yaml`
 - if you are on the same network as the esp, select Over The Air (OTA), otherwise connect the device via USB and select the proper device
 - you should now be able to see the logs of your device

 #### ESPHome Dashboard

-- If you are using the ESPHome Dashboard, your device should be listed in the dashvboard and you just have to click 'logs'
+- If you are using the ESPHome Dashboard, your device should be listed in the dashboard and you just have to click 'logs'

 ### Capturing IR-Commands
 - Point the remote at the sensor and press the button you want to capture
-- The recieved command should appear in the logs
+- The received command should appear in the logs
 - Copy the command data of the desired buttons — these will be used later in Home Assistant to replicate the remote’s functionality.

 <br>